-4.3 Identification and authentication
+5.3 Identification and authentication

-The TOE performs two types of authentication: device-level authentication of the remote device and user authentication for the Authorized Administrator of the TOE.
+The TOE performs two types of authentication: device-level authentication of the remote device (TOE peers) and user authentication for the Authorized Administrator of the TOE.
 Device-level authentication allows the TOE to establish a secure channel with a trusted peer.
-The secure channel is established only after each device authenticates the other.
-Device-level authentication is performed via IKE/IPsec mutual authentication.
-The IKE phase authentication for the IPsec communication channel between the TOE and authentication server and between the TOE and syslog server is considered part of the Identification and Authentication security functionality of the TOE.
+For TLS 1.2 connections to a remote syslog server, the secure channel is established only after the TOE authenticates the remote syslog server using X.509v3 certificate-based authentication.

 The TOE provides authentication services for administrative users to connect to the TOE's secure Command Line Interface (CLI) Administrator interface.
 The TOE requires Authorized Administrators to authenticate prior to being granted access to any of the management functionality.
-The TOE can be configured to require a minimum password length between 8 and 16 characters as well as mandatory password complexity rules.
+The TOE can be configured to require a minimum password length of 8 characters as well as mandatory password complexity rules.
 The TOE provides Administrator authentication against a local user database.
 Password-based authentication can be performed on the local serial console or SSHv2 interfaces.
 The SSHv2 interface also supports authentication using SSH keys.
-The TOE supports use of a RADIUS AAA server (part of the IT Environment) for authentication of administrative users attempting to connect to the TOE's CLI.
-The connection to the remote authentication server is secured using IPsec.